psychobolt/imagery/README.md

 Supported image formats: PGM ASCII (P2)

 > Development is ongoing to support various formats.
 Currently only PGM ASCII is supported.
-You can convert any image to PGM ASCII.
+You can convert any image to PGM ASCII with instructions bellow.

 1. Download and install Imagemagick. http://www.imagemagick.org/script/binary-releases.php
 2. Run command ```convert image.png image.pgm```
 3. Download and compile the program "pgmb_to_pgma.cpp" for your platform. e.g. ```g++ pgmb_to_pgma.cpp -o pgmb_to_pgma.exe``` http://people.sc.fsu.edu/~jburkardt/cpp_src/pgmb_to_pgma/pgmb_to_pgma.html